 But never forget the power of will and hard work.
 Don’t let this mindset consume you into being complacent.

-In life, you also need to be proactive.
+In short, you also need to be proactive.

 At the end of the day, everything does happen for a reason.
 But what you can control is your reaction to it.